kammirzazad/SLAMpede_Tools/README.md

 For retriving IP addresses associated with Ethernet and Wi-Fi interfaces of cluster

 ## netem
-Scripts for emulating specific network delays/losses
+Scripts for emulating specific network delays/losses. "netem/tables" includes code from [iproute2](http://www.linuxfoundation.org/collaborate/workgroups/networking/iproute2) package for generating distribution tables used by netEm.

 ## ntp
-For disabling/enabling Network Time Protocol.  (make sure to randomize system time afterwards)
+For disabling/enabling Network Time Protocol  (make sure to randomize system time afterwards)

 ## owping
 An attempt to profile one-way delay between hosts, highly depends on the accuracy of the time synchronization scheme